New Boston Historical Society

 J.R.
 Whipple died in 1912, before the war began, but his Valley View Farm would most likely have had the largest herd of dairy cows.

-Three New Boston men did not survive the war:
+At least three New Boston men did not survive the war:

 Sgt Gerald Clover was on board the troop ship Tuscania when it was sunk by a German submarine.